 The Foundation’s grant process occurs each fall.
 Any RVC faculty or staff member may submit a grant application during the dates listed below.
 The application requires detailed project and budget information.
 In November, a grant committee of volunteer RVC Foundation board members meets to carefully review all applications and determine the grant recipients based upon an established criteria:

 The Foundation considers all requests.
 However, preference is given to academic areas.
 Key college administrators attend the grant selection session to provide insight and answer committee questions.
 College staff is not part of the voting process.
 Additional grant guidelines are listed on the grant application (click on the link button below).
-An updated FY2014 grant application is not yet available.
-A new grant period begins on September 1, 2013.

 |Grant Period Opens